Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Experiment Setup

 \section{Experiment Setup}

 We set up the simulated environment based on the evaluation methodology for the freeway case described in Annex A of 3GPP TR~36.885~\cite{3gpp_release14}, including the road configuration, V2V and V2I channel models, and the V2V traffic model.
 For vehicle density and speed, we adopt three representative scenarios from ETSI TR 103 766 \cite{ETSITR103766}: Scenario \#1 (35 veh/km, 250 km/h), \#3 (123 veh/km, 70 km/h), and \#6 (500 veh/km, 50 km/h).
 The key parameters of the C-V2X environment are summarized in Table~\ref{tab:technical_params}, following existing works \cite{3gpp_release14,liang2019spectrum}.

-For the reward functions, we set the weights with $\lambda_1{:}\lambda_2 = 1{:}9$ to prioritize CAM delivery \cite{xu2024federated}: $\lambda_1 = 0.1$, $\lambda_2 = 0.9$ for \emph{NFIG}, and $\lambda_1 = 0.2$, $\lambda_2 = 1.8$, $Z = 0.5$ for \emph{SIG}/\emph{POSIG}.
+For the reward functions, we set the weights with $\lambda_1{:}\lambda_2 = 1{:}9$ to prioritize CAM delivery over V2I throughput, reflecting the heterogeneous QoS requirements of C-V2X systems and following the V2V-favoring weighting commonly adopted in C-V2X resource allocation studies~\cite{ye2019deep,10118603,Ding2022AMARL,xu2024federated}.
+Specifically, we use $\lambda_1 = 0.1$ and $\lambda_2 = 0.9$ for \emph{NFIG}, and $\lambda_1 = 0.2$ and $\lambda_2 = 1.8$ for \emph{SIG}/\emph{POSIG}.
+The absolute values differ because the single-step and sequential tasks have different reward scales, while the relative V2V-first priority is kept identical.
+The completion bonus $Z$ is introduced to encourage early V2V queue completion while preserving a dense learning signal.
+Following the reward-shaping principle in~\cite{liang2019spectrum}, we choose $Z$ to be larger than the maximum achievable single-step V2V transmission rate, so that completing a V2V transmission is always preferred to any single-step throughput gain, and empirically tune it within the range suggested in~\cite{liang2019spectrum}.
+This yields $Z = 0.5$ for \emph{SIG}/\emph{POSIG}.